MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

     ![The drop-down menu showing the New credit card and New bank account options.](../media/2de0566c-e527-4ae7-ad6a-8b461c1e5322.png)

-4. Enter the information for the new credit card or bank account, then choose **Submit**.
+4. Enter the information for the new credit card or bank account, then select **Submit**.

     > [!NOTE]
     > The new credit card or bank account will only be used for the Office 365 subscription you chose in step 2.
 If you have other subscriptions that you want to use the new credit card or bank account for, follow the steps in this article to change the credit card or bank account used to pay for each subscription.